sjgallagher2/PythonPlotDigitizer/README.md

 Using the Python Plot Digitizer goes like this:

 * Start up, and load the image using "Browse Image"
-* Choose 4 axes points with their associated plot coordinates (these are usually two points on the x-axis and two points on the y-axis).
-Coordinates are entered x,y.
+* Choose any 3 points (preferably on the axes and far apart) with their associated plot coordinates.
+Coordinates are entered "x,y" with the comma.
 Left click adds the next point, right click resets the previous point.
 Use the arrow keys to nudge points around.
 * After the coordinate system is set, the transformation is calculated, and you can start adding datapoints.
 Left-click adds new datapoints, right-click removes the last datapoint, and the arrow keys nudge the most recent datapoint.
 * You can change the dataset settings to customize the label, marker type, and marker color.
 You can also add new datasets.